 As the largest commercial port in Southeast Asia, Bangkok is home to numerous large and medium-sized firms that do business throughout the ASEAN region.
 As a result, they have a high demand for ESL teachers to boost their staffs’ English proficiency, the global “language of business.”

-These jobs pay higher than average for ESL instruction, but the greater pay does come with a more demanding work environment.
+These jobs pay higher than average for ESL instruction, but the greater pay does come with a more demanding work environment (read more on how to get a job teaching business English here).

 Average pay for corporate training centers: $1,600-$2,500/month